product-science/docs/docs/ios/bazel.md

 Instructions for installation can be found on the project's [repository](https://github.com/bazelbuild/buildtools/tree/master/buildozer).

 ## 3. Install `PSCliCodeInjector`

+_NOTE: Offline builds are not hosted on our public repo.
+If your build environment does not allow network access, PS will work with your team to share offline-compatible builds via a private channel._

 Download the latest installer package (named `PSCliCodeInjector.pkg`) from our [public plugin repo](https://github.com/product-science/PSios/releases).